nooljs/nooljs/README.md

 * Easy to build complex data driven JavaScript applications  with minimum coding.
 * Support multiple  data connections suck as ms-sql, MySQL, PostgreSQL, and Mondodb.
 * Real time framework build top of Express-js and socket-io
 * The client side is powered by  the Anjularjs.
-The layout can be build using the Anjularjs tags and elements.
+The layout can be built using the Anjularjs tags and elements.
 * Modularized layout to simplify the comlex web pages.
 * Can be mixed both Express-js and socket-io